TayKim34/taykim34.github.io/_posts/2022-12-20-Healthy-Eating.md

 My process to translate this mobile app to a website for a larger screen was a bit of a challenge initially, as the recipe cards did not look right on a larger screen and in multiple columns.
 This is why I decided to create something similar to the cards, but in more of a grid layout without borders.

-Will the extra space, I was able to include some more information as well.
+With the extra space, I was able to include some more information as well.
 This allowed me to include the website logo, name, and a way to access filters without typing into the search bar.

 Experience how this website works on [Tablet](https://www.figma.com/proto/0l6ep0JM4RmVudx2TM3vyr/Arcade-Support?node-id=162-1808&page-id=162%3A1807&scaling=scale-down&starting-point-node-id=162%3A1808&viewport=577%2C591%2C0.16) or [Desktop](https://www.figma.com/proto/0l6ep0JM4RmVudx2TM3vyr/Arcade-Support?node-id=667-4981&page-id=667%3A4980&scaling=contain&starting-point-node-id=667%3A4981&viewport=838%2C550%2C0.15).